Aviso legal

 Organisational structure and supply chains.
 Operations in the United Kingdom are through a general partnership regulated by the Solicitors Regulation Authority.
 As a provider of legal services in the United Kingdom, our business has relatively straight-forward and low-risk supply chains.
 Senior lawyers and management staff in each of our departments are responsible for supplier due diligence and contract management.

 Organisational policies.
-We have had a supply chain policy in place for the last six years.
+We have had a supply chain policy in place for the last seven years.
 The policy is reviewed regularly.
-The purpose of the policy is to provide guidance to staff about our commitment to combat the risk of modern slavery in our supply chains, make clear that it is the responsibility of all staff to prevent, detect or report modern slavery in any part of our business or supply chains, and provide guidance on reporting of issues, including whistleblowing, if appropriate.
+The purpose of the policy is to provide guidance to staff about our commitment to combat the risk of modern slavery in our supply chains, make clear that it is the responsibility of all staff to prevent, detect and report modern slavery in any part of our business or supply chains, including through our whistleblowing procedures, if appropriate.

 Risk assessment and management.
 Our view remains that the key risks in terms of our suppliers are in relation to the London Office premises, IT, human resources and when we instruct third-party suppliers to carry out work relating to our clients from the London Office.
-The main way we manage our supply chain risk is to deal with significant and reputable suppliers, many of whom are also subject to the Modern Slavery Act 2015.
+The main way we manage our supply chain risk is by engaging with reputable suppliers, many of whom are also subject to the Modern Slavery Act 2015.
 We also undertake the diligence processes identified above.

 Key performance indicators.
-We have a number of informal performance indicators, including ensuring that those involved in our supply chain management are aware of legal developments in this area; that modern slavery issues are considered in connection with each supplier contract we enter into, regardless of value; and that any concerns regarding a supplier are escalated to subject matter specialists for investigation and, if necessary, further action.
+We continually assess the effectiveness of the measures we have in place to identify and manage modern slavery risks, including by ensuring that those involved in supply chain management are aware of legal developments in this area; that modern slavery issues are considered in connection with each supplier contract we enter into; and that any concerns regarding a supplier are escalated to subject matter specialists for investigation and, if necessary, further action.

 Lee Coffey